IBE160/SG-KI-Krigerne/docs/epics.md

 **Acceptance Criteria:**

-- **Given** the user has typed a message,
+1.  **Given** the user has typed a message,
-- **When** they click "Send" or press Enter,
+2.  **When** they click "Send" or press Enter,
-- **Then** their message immediately appears in the message history area.
+3.  **Then** their message immediately appears in the message history area.
-- **And** the input field is cleared.
+4.  **And** the input field is cleared.
-- **And** the system will immediately respond with a hardcoded "echo" of the user's message.
+5.  **And** the system will immediately respond with a hardcoded "echo" of the user's message.
-- **And** the "echo" response also appears in the message history.
+6.  **And** the "echo" response also appears in the message history.

 **Prerequisites:** Story 1.3

-**Technical Notes:** This covers FR4 (real-time message delivery).
-This simulates the real-time feel before the actual AI backend is connected.
-Implement using React state management for message list and input handling.
+**Technical Notes:** This simulates the real-time feel before the actual AI backend is connected.
+Implement using React state management.
+Covers: FR4.

 ---